 Betsy loved her cabin; mostly, I think, because it gave their family an excuse to escape from the city for a bit and spend time together.
 And Betsy loved nothing more than her family.

 Betsy also loved Cape Cod.She would share stories with me about the Cape and one day convinced me that I really needed to go.So, a couple of years ago my friend, Debbie, and I traveled to Massachusetts to visit Betsy’s favorites spot.
 But don’t think I left Betsy out of the trip!This was after she got sick but her number was on my speed dial and whenever Debbie and I didn’t know what to do next, or needed a suggestion for dinner, we’d call Betsy.
 Betsy kept her little Cape Cod tourism book by her side and when we’d call she’d search through it to remind herself of where all the good places were; then she’d tell us what to do.It was the next best thing to being there with her.

 Cape Cod is indeed a fabulous place to visit.
-There are even a number of songs written about it and I’ve included one in this post.
-It’s the song that Betsy and her son danced to at his wedding two years ago.
+There are even a number of songs written about it and this one is the song that Betsy and her son danced to at his wedding two years ago.
 She was all smiles that night as she danced with Eric, grateful that she hadn’t missed this big moment in his life.
 I, on the other hand, watched and sobbed silently.
 If you have the time, watch the video and listen to the sweet song; you’ll get to see some beautiful spots on Cape Cod.

 But, as beautiful as Cape Cod is there’s something I know for sure; it pales in comparison to heaven.
 Betsy’s going to like it there.
 And, one day, when I join her, I’m sure she’ll give me a tour, and tell me about all her favorite spots!